ncruces/go-sqlite3/README.md

 POSIX advisory locks, which SQLite uses, are [broken by design](https://www.sqlite.org/src/artifact/90c4fa?ln=1073-1161).
-OFD locks are fully compatible with process-associated POSIX advisory locks, and are supported on Linux, macOS and illumos.
+OFD locks are fully compatible with process-associated POSIX advisory locks, and are supported on Linux and macOS.
 As a work around for other Unixes, you can use [`nolock=1`](https://www.sqlite.org/uri.html).

 #### Testing